HakimAbdul12/HakimAbdul12/README.md

 - 💞️ I’m looking to collaborate on web development(Javascript[nextjs,Angular, Express, React, Nextjs], c#(Blazor))
 - 📫 Reach me on Instagram @ibi_so
 - 😄 Pronouns Ibi_so
-- ⚡ Fun fact: Do you know I am scared of ants?
+- ⚡ Fun fact: Do you know I am ?

 <!---
 HakimAbdul12/HakimAbdul12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.